leducjjr/powershell/palworld/readme.md

 ## What It Does

-The script runs through five stages in order:
+The script runs through seven stages in order:

 ### 1. System Information
 Captures a snapshot of the host environment at the time of launch: